Volcan4436/breeze-scripts/README.md

 8. The Scripts should be loaded fully

+#### warning: Links in this README.md may break at anytime if the links stop working make an issue request saying which link is broken and I will attempt to replace it

 ### Credits:
  - Volcan (Repository Owner & Script Creator)
  - WallHacks (Breeze Client Owner)